-- To click a button in an e-mail to login in our platform.
+To click a button in an email to login to our platform.

-- To comply with urgent actions or account blocking threats that persuades you to click a link or contact us back for restoration.
+To comply with urgent actions or account blocking threats that is structured to persuade you to click a link or contact us back for restoration.

 Also, we will always:

-- Any provided links will have an URL address that points to the Neevo website and not any other site.
+Any provided links will have an URL address that points to the www.neevo.ai and not any other site.

-If you have received such message, it's definitely not from Neevo.
+If you have received such a message, it's not from Neevo.

 2. What should I do if I received a suspicious email or text?

-If you have received such email/text message you should report it to us ([email protected]), by forwarding the phishing message, and then delete it immediately.
+If you have received such an email/text message, you should report it to us ([email protected]), by forwarding the phishing message and then delete it immediately.

-3. What should I do if I fell victim of a scam?
+3. What should I do if I fell victim to a scam?

-If you believe you fell victim of scam by clicking a link or by proving personal or sensitive information to a suspicious e-mail, you should do the following steps as soon as possible:
+If you believe you fell victim to a scam by clicking a link or by proving personal or sensitive information to a suspicious email, you should do the following as soon as possible:

-- If you provided any financial information or credentials, contact your financial institution immediately to prevent any further impact.
+If you provided any financial information or credentials, contact your financial institution immediately to prevent further impact.

-- If you have downloaded and open any malicious attachment, validate that your operating system is safe by running an anti-malware scan.
-In case you have a positive result and the anti-malware can't solve the issue, we strongly recommend that you reinstall your operating system from scratch or from a backup known to be safe.
+If you have downloaded and open any malicious attachment, validate that your operating system is safe by running an anti-malware scan.
+If you have a positive result, and the anti-malware can't solve the issue, we recommend that you reinstall your operating system from scratch or from a backup known to be safe.

-- Report us the issue by forwarding the phishing message to us (p[email protected]) and then delete it.
+Report the issue to us by forwarding the phishing message ([email protected]) and then delete it.

 4. Best practices to keep your information safe